espruino/Espruino/libs/swdcon/README.md

 - disable/enable and allocate buffers for SDWCON dynamically at runtime

-- our own SWD RTT host code instead of openocd/telnet - espruino device can redirect its serial/usb/bluetooth console to another device via 2 GPIOs
+- our own SWD RTT host code instead of openocd/telnet, then any Espruino device could redirect its serial/usb/bluetooth console to SWDCON of another device, which would allow WebIDE to be used easily with target device (so e.g. Bangle.js 2 with dead bluetooth could be used with App Loader over cable)